aplteam/Cider/docs/Cider-User-Guide.md

 Note that this is a temporary solution: LINK should have its own config files for this, and will get them with Link 4.0.

-However, until all supported versions of Link can deal with Link's own configuration file, Cider will save non-defaults values in a Cider project config file.
+However, until all supported versions of Link can deal with Link's own configuration file, Cider will save non-default values in a Cider project config file.

+If there is a Link config file by the name `.linkconfig`, then any definition in the "Link" section of the Cider config file is ignored.
+A message will remind the user of deleting the "Link" section from the Cider config file.

+Cider will look for the file in what [`source`](#) defines.
+If `source` is empty then it is the root of the project.

 ###### watch

 Defines which source to track for changes, so the other can be synchronised.

 Defaults to "both" (namespace _and_ disk) and "ns" otherwise.
-Can also be "dir".
+Can also be "dir" and "none".

 Note that for "both" and "dir" .NET or .NET Core is required.
 Under Windows this is a given, but not so on Linux and Mac-OS: it may or may not be available.
 If it is not, the default for "watch" will be "ns".

+"watch" is a very important parameter; that's why Cider will always report the setting.
+Other Link settings are only reported when they diverge from the default.

 ##### SYSVARS